(For a Review of Jimmy Barnes period as lead singer with Cold Chisel, check out the 4TR blogs on October 22-24, 2019)

 It was not until later in life that Jimmy managed to resolve the mental health issues that had tormented him, increasingly his lyrics became more self-analytical, his memoirs were confessional and therapeutic, the sarcastic, hard-drinking, down-to-earth, lightning-in-a-bottle, Aussie male, through whom many of his fans had vicariously lived their lives; had sublimated his bravado and addictions to become a dedicated family man.
 Still with a herculean work ethic, cramming seemingly endless recording sessions, and performance tours into his life, but now more relaxed, a recent convert to Buddhism, he seems more comfortable in his own skin.
 Family photo taken in 2005 left to right – Elly-May, Jane, Eliza-Jane, Jimmy, Mahalia, and Jackie.

-After a career spanning more than four decades, Jimmy Barnes has achieved the highest number of hit albums of any Australian artist in this county, with 16 Top 40 albums, including four #1s for Cold Chisel, and 22 charting solo albums including ten #1s as a solo artist; two autobiographies, and he was inducted into the ARIA Hall of Fame for the second time as a solo singer in 2005, twelve years after his initial induction as a member of Cold Chisel.
-In 2020 Jimmy Barnes also seems to achieved a hard-won sense of inner peace, as he continues to surprise and delight his legion of fans.
+After a career spanning more than four decades, Jimmy Barnes has achieved the highest number of hit albums of any Australian artist in this country, with 16 Top 40 albums, including four #1s for Cold Chisel, and 22 charting solo albums including ten #1s as a solo artist; and two best-selling autobiographies.
+He was inducted into the ARIA Hall of Fame for the second time as a solo singer in 2005, twelve years after his initial induction as a member of Cold Chisel.
+In 2020 Jimmy Barnes seems to have achieved a hard-won sense of inner peace, as he continues to surprise and delight his legion of fans.